Women’s Conference? Bring A Buddy (Blog Post)

 Director, Production Editor

-Risa Pappas, MFA is Production Editor of Catalyst’s Global Brand & Strategic Communications team.
+Risa Pappas, MFA is Production Editor of Catalyst’s Global Marketing & Communications team.
 She works to refine Catalyst content and ensure clarity of messaging, furthering Catalyst’s mission to create more inclusive workplaces.
-As a speaker on behalf of Catalyst, she focuses on helping women take charge of their careers…
+As a speaker on behalf of Catalyst, she focuses on helping women take charge of their careers and…